teeratton/sos-shoppingcart/README.md

 }
 ```

-## Change quantity
+## POST Change quantity
-Endpoint: /api/v1/change_quantity
+Change quantity inside a shopping cart of a product item
 ```
 POST /api/v1/change_quantity
 Content-type: application/json
 Accept: application/json
 ```
-**Request body example**
+**Request body:**: This will update the quantity of production_id 1 and user_id 55 to 1
 ```
 {
 	"user_id": 55,
 	"product id": "1",
 	"quantity": "1"
 }
-This will update the quantity of production_id 1 and user_id 55 to 1
 ```

-## Remove product from cart
+## DELETE transaction of a product from cart
-Endpoint: /api/v1/remove_transaction
 ```
-POST /api/v1/transactions
+POST /api/v1/delete_transaction
 Content-type: application/json
 Accept: application/json
 ```
-**Request body example:**
+**Request body:**: This will delete the product_id 1 from user_id55's cart
 ```
 {
 	"user_id": 55,
 	"product id": "1"
 }
-This will delete the product_id 1 from user_id55's cart
 ```

-## Checkout shopping cart
+## POST Checkout shopping cart
 Update `False` status of `complete` parameter of current cart to be `True` = PAID
 Endpoint: /api/v1/checkout
 ```